atomist-skills/update-leiningen-dependencies-skill/README.md

 ## How to use Update Clojure Tools Dependencies

-1.  **Configure the skill, add a target policy and select repositories to scan for `deps.edn` files**
+1.  **Configure the skill, add a target policy and select repositories to scan for `project.clj` files**

     The skill will run on any new pushes to selected repositories. and will raise pull requests for npm libraries that are not on the target.